-People who contact lawyers regarding possible wrongful death claims often ask if an autopsy is necessary for their claim to proceed.
+People who contact attorneys regarding possible wrongful death claims often ask if an autopsy is necessary for their claim to proceed.
 Unfortunately, the answer is not clear and depends on the circumstances surrounding the death.
 No law requires an autopsy in a wrongful death case.
 However, keep in mind that if you file a wrongful death claim, you are the plaintiff.
 As the plaintiff, you bear the burden of proof.
 In other words, you must present enough evidence to prove that the death was the result of someone else’s wrongful behavior.
 One line on a death certificate under “cause of death” may not be enough.

 Routine Autopsies Are a Thing of the Past

 In years past, hospitals routinely performed autopsies.
 Even when medical personnel believed that they knew why a patient died, autopsies were regularly conducted to verify the exact cause of death.
 Often, the results of an autopsy confirmed the medical assessment and apparent cause of death.
 However, in a significant number of cases, autopsies provided shocking and unexpected conclusions.
 These revelations were quite valuable to the medical community, as they literally helped doctors learn from the dead.
 They could see possible fatal outcomes of procedures or drugs that were previously unknown.
 This information could change medical therapies and protocols and help save lives in the future.